DAHLIA

 You see, my biggest failure, has always - really - been failing to recognize my true capabilities.
 And I still can't tell you what my true capabilities are.
 You know what … you can't tell me what your true capabilities either!
 Because you are always more capable than you think you are.

-And you may never know your greatest successes - I was fortunate to have discovered a couple of mine through Stu and that listener - but you will always know your greatest failures.
+And you may never know your greatest successes — I was fortunate to have discovered a couple of mine through Stu and that listener.
+But you will always know your greatest failures.

 Please don't beat yourself up over them.